Rockler Free Woodworking Catalog

 Fruitwood liquid stain

-Tape the 2 pieces of the patterns together to make one pattern piece.
+Tape the 2 pieces of the templates together to make one template piece.

 Cut the snowman and his Happy Holiday blocks out of wood - 1/2" wood if possible for the blocks.
 Cut 13 blocks for the Happy Holidays words - 1 1/2" tall by 1 1/4" wide.